 This is not so much a recipe as a reminder.
 With cucumbers and mint both fully in season (going off in my garden) we have been eating a cucumber raita (or tzatziki – same recipe, just a short journey across the Middle East) as a side dish with practically every meal.

 I have developed such a addiction for it that I have been taking a tub with some flat bread and left over vegetables for lunch every day I am out.
 It’s a really tasty, really easy, really cheap, and really healthy dish, and as an added bonus, it has practically no calories.

-I use the food processor to blend a clove of garlic into a good dollop of plain, low-fat yoghurt, then add a big bunch of mint leaves and blend just enough to chop them in (rather than turn it into green yoghurt).
+Just mix a clove of garlic (crushed), a good dollop of plain, yoghurt, and a big bunch of mint leaves finely chopped.
 Occasionally I might add a bit of coriander and/or cumin to vary it.

 Finely dice a cucumber.
 I’m growing a mixture of Richmond River White and Continental cucumbers.
 The Richmond River Whites need peeling, but I leave the peel on the Continentals.
 I leave the seeds in both kinds but you may want to de-seed older cucumbers.
 Salt to taste and you have it.

 (It’s even better, and cheaper, if you make your own yoghurt.
 Christine at Slow Living Essentials has the recipe.
 A supermarket cool bag or a lunch cool bag make a good insulated container,)